Back to earlier work

 Island Happenings

-A curated Vancouver Island event guide built for deciding what is worth doing nearby.
+A curated Vancouver Island event guide built around useful weekly decisions, not calendar completeness.

 What it is